BioFalcon/RRE/README.md

 git clone https://github.com/BioFalcon/RRE
 ```

-After building the container, it needs to be added to the `nextflow.config` file.
+After cloning the repository, the `netflow.config` file need to be adjusted to run in the available compute environment.

-2) Run the pipeline (RRE workflow example):
+1) Run the pipeline (RRE workflow example):

 ```bash
 nextflow run RRE.nf \